 The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of financial covenants operating on loan facilities held by the Group.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to the immediate parent or return capital to shareholders.
 The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
-The Group includes within net debt, trade and other payables, less cash and short-term deposits, excluding discontinued operations.
-In prior years net debt also included interest bearing loans and borrowings.
+The Group includes within net debt, trade and other payables, less cash and short-term deposits.

-2021 2020
+2022 2021

 £m £m

-Trade and other payables (Note 18) 89.7 79.3
+Trade and other payables (Note 18) 77.1 89.7

-Less: cash and short-term deposits (83.8) (80.7)
+Less: cash and short-term deposits (84.8) (83.8)

-Net deficit / (surplus) 5.9 (1.4)
+Net deficit / (surplus) (7.7) 5.9

-Shareholders' equity 159.5 145.0
+Shareholders' equity 161.9 159.5

-Capital and net debt 165.4 143.6
+Capital and net debt 154.2 165.4

-Gearing ratio % 3.6 (1.0)
+Gearing ratio % (5.0) 3.6

 In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it assists Royal BAM Group n.v. in meeting the financial covenants attached to the loan facilities and borrowings at the ultimate parent company, that define capital structure requirements that existed in previous years.
-On 7 August 2020, BAM obtained a waiver from its lenders for the recourse leverage and recourse interest cover.
-The waiver is applicable with retrospective effect as of 30 June 2020 and applies for four quarters up to the period ending 31 March 2021.
-Breaches in meeting the financial covenants would permit the bank to immediately call in loans and borrowings.
+Breaches in meeting the financial covenants, if not waived, would permit the bank to immediately call in loans and borrowings.